© Crown copyright 2019

 - 31 January after the end of the year of assessment if the return is filed online

-A Company Self Assessment Return (CT 600), charity supplementary pages and annual accounts must be filed with HMRC Charities within 12 months of the end of the accounting period to which the return relates.
+A Company Self Assessment Return CT 600, charity supplementary pages CT600E and annual accounts must be filed with HMRC Charities within 12 months of the end of the accounting period to which the return relates.

-6.10.3 Failure to file the return (including the charity supplementary pages) and if required, the accounts, by the filing date will result in a penalty charge.
+6.10.3 Failure for either a company or a trust to file the required return (including the charity supplementary pages) and if required, the accounts, by the filing date will result in a penalty charge.
 Extension to the filing date can’t be granted but the penalty can be appealed if there is a reasonable excuse.

 The filing date may be extended where the notice to make a return is issued late.